-Antigua and Barbuda has demonstrated progress in improving its AML/CFT regime; however, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Antigua and Barbuda has made a high-level political commitment to work with the FATF and CFATF to address these deficiencies, including by: (1) establishing and implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III); (2) improving the overall supervisory framework (Recommendation 23); and (3) enhancing financial transparency (Recommendation 4).
+Barbuda has demonstrated progress in improving its AML/CFT regime, including by passing an amendment to the Prevention of Terrorism Act 2010 to establish a legal framework for identifying and freezing terrorist assets.
+However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
+Antigua and Barbuda should continue to work on implementing its action plan to address these deficiencies, , including by: (1) implementing an adequate legal framework for identifying and freezing terrorist assets (Special Recommendation III); (2) improving the overall supervisory framework (Recommendation 23); and (3) enhancing financial transparency (Recommendation 4).
+The FATF encourages Antigua and Barbuda to address its remaining deficiencies and continue the process of implementing its action plan.